 - Postmenopause: This is the period after which a woman has reached menopause.

 During all phases of menopause, women can experience a multitude of symptoms.
-Menopause itself causes the body goes through a variety of bodily changes due to the lack of natural hormone production.
+Menopause itself causes the body to go through a variety of bodily changes due to the lack of natural hormone production.

-Medicare Can Cover Hormone Replacement Therapy (HRT) for Menopause
+Will Medicare Cover Hormone Therapy for Transgender Beneficiaries?

 With menopause comes the hormonal imbalances and overall bodily discomfort that most women have heard horror stories about and have come to dread.
 The severity of your symptoms will determine what course of action your healthcare provider will recommend.

 For example, treatment for vaginal dryness is with topical creams that may include estrogen.
 For hot flash symptoms, oral medications can change specific amounts of brain chemicals that regulate the body’s temperature.

 More commonly, physicians will prescribe hormone therapy for the multiple symptoms associated with menopause.

 There are two types of standardized hormone therapy:

 - Estrogen-Therapy only therapy (ET)– The estrogen hormone provides the most menopausal symptom relief.
 Most commonly, estrogen is for women without a uterus due to a hysterectomy.

 - Estrogen Plus Progesterone therapy (EPT)– with EPT, progesterone hormones add to ET for women with a uterus.
 The reason, progesterone is to protect women from endometrial cancer, which is by straight estrogen alone.